+Special rules apply to accident or health plans that include coverage under a group health plan or contributions to an employee's medical savings account.
+These rules are explained later.
 Exclusion from wages.
-You generally can exclude benefits you provide to your employee under an accident or health plan from his or her wages as you withhold, pay, and report employment taxes.
-However, you cannot exclude payments you make under a self-insured plan as a continuation of your employee's wages during his or her absence from work (sick pay).
+You can generally exclude benefits you provide to an employee under an accident or health plan from the employee's wages as you withhold, pay, and report employment taxes.
+However, you cannot exclude payments you make under a self-insured plan as a continuation of an employee's wages during his or her absence from work (sick pay).
 Treat these payments as wages.

 Self-insured plans that favor highly compensated individuals.
 If your plan is a self-insured plan and it favors highly compensated individuals, you must include all or part of the amounts you pay to these individuals in their wages.
-Generally, a plan is not considered to favor highly compensated individuals as to eligibility to participate solely because some employees enroll in a health maintenance organization (HMO) as an alternative to the self-insured plan, if your contributions to the HMO are at least as much as those you would have made to your plan.

-A self-insured plan is a group health plan that reimburses your employees for medical expenses not covered by an accident or health insurance policy.
-The plan can be for the employees, their spouses, or their dependents.
+A self-insured plan is a plan that reimburses your employees for medical expenses not covered by an accident or health insurance policy.

-A highly compensated individual (for this purpose) is:
+A highly compensated individual (for this purpose) is any of the following.

-- 1) One of the five highest paid officers, - A shareholder who owns (directly or indirectly) more than 10% in value of the employer's stock, or - Among the highest paid 25% of all employees, other than those who can be excluded from the plan.
+- 1) One of the five highest paid officers. - A shareholder who owns (directly or indirectly) more than 10% in value of the employer's stock. - Among the highest paid 25% of all employees, other than those who can be excluded from the plan.